-For the nine months ended September 30, 2014 and 2013, we also recorded restructuring charges of \$0.8 million and \$0.9 million, respectively, for restructurings initiated in 2010 (the "2010 Restructurings").
-The charges for the 2010 Restructurings in both periods related to the effect of the passage of time on our discounted cash flow computations for the exit, in prior periods, of certain of our South San Francisco buildings.
-During the nine months ended September 30, 2014, those charges were partially offset by \$0.1 million in recoveries recorded in connection with the sale of excess equipment and other assets.
+The restructuring recovery for the three months ended March 31, 2015 was primarily related to recoveries on the sale of assets removed from service as a result of our restructuring plans.
+For the three months ended March 31, 2015 and 2014, we recorded restructuring charges of \$0.4 million and \$46 thousand, respectively the 2010 Restructurings related to the effect of the passage of time on our discounted cash flow computations for the exit, in prior periods, of certain of our South San Francisco buildings.
+During the three months ended March 31, 2015 we also recorded \$0.3 million in additional charges due to changes in assumptions regarding anticipated sublease activities.
+During the three months ended March 31, 2014, restructuring charges were partially offset by \$0.1 million in recoveries recorded in connection with the sale of excess equipment and other assets.